vatsalsinha/imageclassification_keras_django_react_tensorflow/README.md

 Live Demo: coming soon!!!!

+Upload the image and know what is the image of.

 In the meanwhile, to run the project,  download the whole project.
 Make sure tensorflow is installed.
 If tensorflow is installed and still not working, try using virtual environment